 The ‘Aerial Faith Platform’ adds a jumping dynamic for you to gain momentum with, ‘Repulsion gel’ does exactly what it says and can be painted on surfaces, in order to fling yourself forward and ‘Thermal Discouragement Beams’ prompt light-based riddles.
 All of these new features and many more are used in conjunction with the actual portals, meaning an amalgamation of all these elements could culminate in a mind-boggling and devilishly difficult test.

 Erik Johnson explained to me the initial approach to Portal 2, in regards to the original game:

 “Portal 1 was part of the Orange Box in 2007 and was this successful commercial product for us.
 What was surprising for us was this attachment that people had to the product after it shipped.
-And for us, because so much of the game seemed to center around surprising people, we really needed to take a look at exactly what kind of game we needed to build.
-So we broke it into three pieces and said story was one part of it that was really important to every one; GLaDOS and Chell and their relationship.
+And for us, because so much of the game seemed to centre around surprising people, we really needed to take a look at exactly what kind of game we needed to build.
+So we broke it into three pieces and said the story was one part of it that was really important to everyone; GLaDOS and Chell and their relationship.

 Thing two was being smart, irreverent and funny, which was a huge part.
 On the gameplay side, people would tell us ‘we want more of Portal 1’, but we think what they’re saying is they want to be surprised all over again, which was the scary part for game designers to actually re-surprise them; but we think we’ve done a pretty good job.Â And then the third thing was music, where ‘Still Alive’ became this incredible hit with Portal fans and kind of a calling card for fans to talk to each other and edit it on YouTube.”